 The exercise is quite hard though.
 Actually, interval training is one of the hardest training out there, but its advantages are definitely worth trying it.

 Interval runs alternate between periods of high-intensity and low-intensity activity.
-The training itself consists of series of fast runs followed by short breaks.
+The training itself consists of a series of fast runs followed by short breaks.
 The whole workout usually lasts about 30 minutes.
 You can do it outdoors or indoors on the treadmill or elliptical machine.

 Interval training should consist of at least 10 series of running intervals.